zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 Whoever mines that block, if they want 1 bit of influence over the outcome, they would need to give up ~750 block rewards.
 And they are adding log2(500) = 9 bits of entropy.

-In the time between block 250 and block 500, there is a ~50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~375 block rewards to have  1/2 bit influence over the putcome
+In the time between block 250 and block 500, there is a 50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~375 block rewards to have  1/2 bit influence over the putcome
 And they are adding log2(500) = 8 bits of entropy.

-In the time between block 125 and block 250, there is a ~50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~187 block rewards to have  1/4 bit influence over the putcome
+In the time between block 125 and block 250, there is a 50% chance that there will be a 1 pbit. whoever finds that would need to give up about ~187 block rewards to have  1/4 bit influence over the putcome
 And they are adding log2(500) = 8 bits of entropy.
 ....

-In between block 1 and block 1, there is a 50% chance that there will be a 1 pbit. whoever finds it would need to give up 1/2 a block reward to have any influence. but there is (1-(1/2)^10) bit influence over the outcome
+In between block 0 and block 0, there is a 50% chance that there will be a 1 pbit. whoever finds it would need to give up 1/2 a block reward to have any influence. but there is ((1/2)^10) bit influence over the outcome

+If we are generating X bits with the harmonic method.
+In between block N and block 2*N, there is a 50% chance there will be one or more 1-pbits. whoever finds it has the option to give up 3*(2^(n-1)) block rewards to have ((1/2)^(X-N)) bits of influence.

+influence/cost = ((1/2)^(X-N))/(3*(2^(N-1)))
+= 1/(3*2^(N-1+X-N))
+= 1/(3*2^(X-1))

+so, if we are doing 1024 blocks of harmonic RNG, then anyone with the ability to influence the outcome will have to pay 1 block reward for 1/(3*2^(10-1)) = 1/(3*512) = 1/1536 bits of entropy.

+in other words, 1 bit of entropy of control of the outcome costs 1536 block rewards to buy.

+1 bit of entropy is worth at most 25% of the money at stake in a sortition chain.
+So this means we can have over 6000 block rewards in each sortition chain, if we use 1024 blocks to gather entropy for them.

 <!----